 A word about sex.
 Or several.
 I do have it.
 I’m single, not dead.
 One fling, at six years fun and running, might be my most successful relationship yet.
 Or at the very least, my most enduring.
 There is frequently champagne, there are seldom sleepovers.
 A girl gets by.
 Also, around.

 The project of dating involves a lot of not dating, some breaking up, and a great deal of nursing bruises, so speed-dial steadies are necessary.
 My most recent split was a disfiguring surprise, the up-breaker escaped unscathed, but I took it on the chin, with shingles.
 So I went to the standby boys for comfort.
 Some teams are too defeated to add a new pitcher to the roster.

-Then I met the mountain man.
-He was a tall blond Adonis of a bearded thru-hiker on the 2000-mile-long scenic trail.
+Then I met the Mountain Man.
+He was a tall blond Adonis of a bearded thru-hiker on the 2,000-mile-long scenic trail.
 In his early 30s, he had just returned from teaching English in Asia and was heading northbound, walking off his own romantic hiccups.
-He didn’t know where to live after Mt.
-Katadhin, and what should he do when he grew up anyway?
+He didn’t know where to live after Mount Katahdin, and what should he do when he grew up anyway?
 He had problems I could solve.

 Mountain Man: What’s wrong?

 Me: There’s this really sad story.
 In The Economist.

 I couldn’t hold back the tears.
 He couldn’t stop watching American Pickers.